lindonato/LLM-debate-simulation/README.md

 # LLM Debate Simulation
 Ever wanted to stage a debate between LLMs?

-This streamlit + langchain based mini-app pits LLMs against each other in a simulated debased based on a topic of your choosing.
+This streamlit + langchain based mini-app pits LLMs against each other in a simulated debate based on a topic of your choosing.
 The live app is here [https://llm-debate-sim.streamlit.app/](https://llm-debate-sim.streamlit.app/)

 You will need to bring your own API keys for OpenAI and TogetherAI.